 My favourite toppings for these biscuits are vegan butter, almond butter, peanut butter, vegan butter with a little bit of nutritional yeast or, just warmed up plain.
 This also make great company for soups and chilis to dip into your bowl.

-4 cups all purpose flour (I like to split 2 cups all purpose, 2 cups whole wheat flour)
+4 cups all purpose flour (you can use whole wheat flour)

 1/4 cup maple syrup